 To bolster our grantees’ staying power and concentrate their energies on their work, the Foundation considers multi-year grants and grants of varying amounts.

 We make a small number of grants under our Special Opportunities category reflecting the Foundation’s mission and underlying values, including its longstanding commitment to racial equity and justice.
 These are one-time only grants that are especially timely and compelling.
 At times this kind of grant serves as a laboratory for new ideas.
 Relatively few of these grants are given.
-The Foundation is unable to support unsolicited applications in this program area.
+To apply for a grant under this program area, please submit a Letter of Inquiry.

 The President’s Discretionary Fund offers very small grants to advance the Foundation’s mission.
 Relatively few of these grants are given.
 The Foundation is unable to support unsolicited applications in this program area.